ohirose/bcpd/README.md

 - `-n [int ]`: The maximum number of VB loops.
 - `-N [int ]`: The minimum number of VB loops.

+The default minimum VB iteration is `30`, which sometimes causes an error for small data.
+If the bcpd execution stopped within 30 loops with an error notice, execute it again after setting `-N1`, which removes the constraint on the minimum VB iteration.
 The default value of the convergence tolerance is `1e-4`.
 If your point sets are smooth surfaces with moderate numbers of points, specify `-c 1e-5` or `-c 1e-6`.